stephendsmith22/CNT_Project2/README.md

 - In one terminal run ./runserver to start the server.
 - In the other terminals run ./runclient to connect the client to the server.
 - In client terminals, when prompted, choose an option (LIST, DIFF, PULL, LEAVE)

+## Notes
+1. Sometimes when running LIST only one file will show up then the others will come after.
+Just run LIST again and they should all show up